Nvidia is suddenly in trouble - KESQ

 Despite blockbuster earnings last week, Nvidia’s somewhat more tepid outlook disappointed investors who were looking for more upside, and the stock fell.

 Nvidia has tumbled more than 20% since its June 18 peak.
 Microsoft, which has made huge bets on AI technology, has fallen 12% from its most recent peak.
-And TSMC, Nvidia’s biggest AI chipmaking rival, has plunged 18% since mid-July.
+And TSMC, Nvidia’s chip manufacturer, has plunged 18% since mid-July.

 Meanwhile, Intel, once the world biggest chipmaker, has endured a 59% decline in its share price this year.
 That company faces its own unique challenges in its bid to remake itself and get into the AI game.